Lihat Artikel Lainnya

 The core concepts of GAAP (Generally Accepted Accounting Principles) include essential principles like revenue recognition, the matching principle, and full disclosure.
 GAAP ensures that income is recognized when earned and expenses are matched to corresponding revenues, providing a clear view of financial performance.

 While GAAP is not the primary standard in the Philippines, businesses interacting with U.S. entities must understand it for cross-border transactions.
-Aligning with GAAP helps ensure compliance and facilitates clearer financial communication with international partners, supporting transparency and competitiveness in the global market.

 International Financial Reporting Standards (IFRS)

-ifrs accounting principle
+ifrs accounting principles

 IFRS stands for International Financial Reporting Standards.
 These standards ensure that company accounts are clear and can be compared worldwide.
 IFRS is key for companies working in many countries.
 It makes accounting easier for them by using one set of rules.